HenningUe/iphoto-downloader/docs/SPEC.md

 11. **Executable Packaging**

 - Build a standalone (single file) Windows .exe and a Linux executable using PyInstaller.
-- The first time the file is executed, it shall check, if setting file exists at any of the exepected locations.
-If not the .env.example shall be created.
+- When the executable is used the modus "Delivered" (decribed in chapter **Consideration of delivery artifacts**) shall be the default one.
+- Both files "READMD.md" and ".env.example" must be included in the executable as additional resources to be available later on for copying, see chapter **Consideration of delivery artifacts**
 - The Linux build must be statically linked if possible, or provide clear runtime requirements.